Benefits, Use Cases & Best Practices for Using Digital Twins in the Construction Industry

 6. Easier construction safety monitoring

-Remote inspections allow project managers to oversee safety procedures better.
+Remote virtual inspections allow project managers to oversee safety procedures better.
 Also, digital twins enrich construction documentation with accurate, virtual measurements of hard-to-reach or dangerous environments, meaning employees don’t have to take unnecessary risks while on-site.

 7. Robust handover deliverables for owners